18F/joining-18f/index.md

 ## Where Are We Hiring?

 Everywhere in the United States!
 If you have no experience working on remote teams, or are applying for a role that requires in-person interactions with clients, we will ask that you work out of either our San Francisco or DC office.
 However, the majority of our team is distributed across the country, in places like Chicago, New York, Raleigh, Tuscon, Austin, Dayton, Philadelphia, Santa Barbara, Seattle, and Portland.

+## How Do I Apply?

+Please send your resume or CV to Join18F@gsa.gov.
+We’ll forward it to the appropriate people.
+And there’s no need for a cover letter — an informal email will do.
+Within three weeks, our team will review your application information and contact you about next steps.